devgateway/www.developmentgateway.org/_posts/2015-02-26-a-message-from-data-intermediaries.md

 From their role as intermediaries, YI urges suppliers to hold up their end of the bargain: when suppliers provide high-quality information, intermediaries can better facilitate demand, and the Open Data Ecosystem can flourish.

-*Bibhusan Bista is the CEO of YoungInnovations and a co-founder of Open Nepal.
-Anna van Schie is a Business Development Intern at Development Gateway.*

 *Image from [Open Nepal](https://www.flickr.com/photos/opennepal/8966416028/) [CC-BY-2.0](https://creativecommons.org/licenses/by/2.0/).*